 A potential threat to Phlox speciosa populations is the lack of protection of natural plant communities throughout the majority of the plant’s range in Canada.
 Within the current extent of occurrence, 41% of the area is privately owned land, which is particularly vulnerable to changes in land use and development, including range reseeding.
 Increasing recreational property development represents the most important trend in habitat loss.
 Canadian populations are also potentially vulnerable given their relatively small area of occupancy.
 Another potential threat is weed control activities required by the Weed Control Act.
 Use of marginally specific herbicides that kill broad-leaved plant species would likely kill Phlox speciosa.
 (Updated 2017/05/25)

 Federal ProtectionThe Showy Phlox is protected under the federal Species at Risk Act (SARA).
 More information about SARA, including how it protects individual species, is available in the Species at Risk Act: A Guide.

 Recovery Strategies :

-Name National Recovery Strategy for Showy Phlox (Phlox speciosa occidentalis) in Canada
+Name Recovery Strategy for the Showy Phlox (Phlox speciosa ssp. occidentalis) in Canada

 PLEASE NOTE: Not all COSEWIC reports are currently available on the SARA Public Registry.
 Most of the reports not yet available are status reports for species assessed by COSEWIC prior to May 2002.
 Other COSEWIC reports not yet available may include those species assessed as Extinct, Data Deficient or Not at Risk.
 In the meantime, they are available on request from the COSEWIC Secretariat.